odkr/sucgi/docs/BUILDING.rst

 For the whole test suite to run:

-(1) The repository must be owned by a regular user.
+1. The repository must be owned by a regular user.
-(2) The test suite must be invoked as the superuser.
+2. The test suite must be invoked as the superuser.
+3. There must be a user with a user ID < 500.
+4. There must be a user with a user ID > 60,000.

 Create coverage reports by ``make covhtml``.
 The report can then be found in *cov*.
 Coverage reports require Gcov_ (or Clang_'s Gcov clone) and LCOV_.

+For the coverage report to be accurate-ish:

-Coverage reports are only accurate if they are generated as the superuser.
+1. Coverage data has to be collected as the superuser.
-They are currently broken.
+2. The repository must be world-accessible.

 Installation